Search for dark matter annual modulation with DarkSide-50: Conclusion

-In conclusion, we searched for an event rate modulation in the \DSf\ data between \SI{2.0}{} and \SI{6.0}{\keVee}, where DAMA/LIBRA observed a yearly modulated signal compatible with dark matter.
-Also, for the first time, we probed the energy range down to \SI{0.04}{\keVee}, the lowest threshold ever probed in an annual dark-matter modulation search.
-In none of the analyzed intervals, a modulation signal was observed.
-The significance of this result is not sufficient to confirm or reject the DAMA/LIBRA observation.
+We searched for an event rate modulation in the \DSf\ data between \num{0.06} and \SI{6.0}{\keVee} without assuming a specific dark matter signal model.
+In none of the two analyzed ranges of $[0.06,2.0]$ \si{\keVee} and $[2.0, 6.0]$ \si{\keVee}, a modulation signal was observed within the sensitivity.
+Also, a search is performed taking into account the background energy spectrum, which also failed to observe a significant modulation amplitude in the range [0.04, 20.0]~\si{\keVee}.
+This is the first search for a dark matter-induced modulation signal in the sub-keV region.
+Unfortunately, the significance of this result is not sufficient to confirm or reject the DAMA/LIBRA's positive observation in [0.75, 6.0]~\si{\keVee}.

 The stability of the \DSf\ detector over nearly three years of operation, the accuracy of the background model, and the low-energy threshold achieved demonstrate the competitiveness of the dual-phase LAr-TPC technology in searching for modulation signals.
 This result is therefore promising in view of future massive dual-phase liquid argon experiments~\cite{GlobalArgonDarkMatter:2022ppc, DarkSide-20k:2017zyg, Franco:2015pha}, expected to reach much larger exposures and even lower background levels.